Get control of your manufacturing insurance rates

 - Implement a formal Vehicle Safety Manual specifying driving best practices including a hands free device protocol, using business vehicles for personal purposes and proper reporting of claims.

 In my experience companies that have implemented these practices have typically saved up to tens of thousands of dollars compared to those that didn’t.
 While this list is a good starting point for your organization, there is a lot more you can do.
-For a comprehensive list and further recommendations to lower your overall exposures and costs, please contact me at email@example.com.
+For a comprehensive list and further recommendations to lower your overall exposures and manufacturing insurance costs, please contact me at email@example.com.